R0hitBagra/devops-qoala-assignment--Rohit-Sharma---21ucc083-/README.md

 # DevOps Assignment: Report

-This project involves setting up and running an Nginx web server as a reverse proxy for a Flask application within Docker containers.
-Here is a summary of issues encountered, steps taken to resolve them, and the corrected code.
+This project involves debugging and deploying a Dockerized application.
+Here is a summary of issues encountered, steps taken to resolve them, required screenshots.

 ## Issues and Resolutions